 - Human and nonhuman primate blood, tissue, bodily fluids, and cell lines

 - Cultures or stocks of pathogenic or infectious agents

 - Animal carcasses or body parts that have been exposed to any biohazard

 Sharps are instruments used to cut or puncture body parts.
 If sharps are disposed of improperly they can injure others and potentially expose them to infectious materials.
 Used sharps must be collected in commercially available sharps containers.
-Sharps containers are red, hard-sided, leak proof and labeled with the universal biohazard symbol on the outside of the container.
-Requests for sharps containers can be made through the EHS Waste Pick-Up Request Form.
+Sharps containers are red, hard-sided, leak proof, and labeled with the universal biohazard symbol on the outside of the container.